Eoghan Masterson

 Eoghan Masterson (born 5 April 1993) is an Irish professional rugby union player who plays for Aurillac.
 He primarily plays in the back row, though he has played as a lock at under-age level.
 Masterson previously played for Irish provincial side Connacht in the Pro14, after being promoted from the academy ahead of the 2015–16 season.

 Early life

-Masterson is originally from Laois, and attended St. Mary's the Christian Brothers school in Portlaoise.
-His father, Pat, is Scottish while his mother, Anne, is from Westport in County Mayo.
-St Mary's had no rugby, but in his youth Masterson played rugby with Portlaoise.
+Masterson is originally from County Laois, and attended St. Mary's the Christian Brothers school in Portlaoise.
+His father, Pat, is Scottish while his mother, Anne, is from Westport, County Mayo.
+St Mary's had no rugby, but in his youth Masterson played rugby with Portlaoise RFC.
 He also played GAA with Park/Ratheniska.
 As a teenager, Masterson was part of Irish midlands representative teams and involved in the youth set up of his native province, Leinster, where he captained the under-18 side.

 He graduated with a B.A. from NUI Galway on 17 October 2016.